smajaas/smajaas/README.md

 - 👋 Hi, I’m @smajaas
 - 👀 Full stack developer
 - 🌱 Learning journey with HTML,CSS,javascript and React
-- 12 years ofexperience in Non IT background with knowledge in Business Development specialist and Client Relations specialist
+- 12 years ofexperience in Non IT background with knowledge in Business Development & Client Relations specialist
 - Instead of Reading Books now Exploring the world of Digital Marketing in leisure hours.
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...smajaas@gmail.com